 3. Neck / Cervical herniation

 Our brain injury lawyer handles all types of serious injury caused by an car accident or fall in IL.

 Cullotta Law Offices’ law firm is conveniently located in Glenview, IL.
 Contact our Josephine Cullotta at 847-651-7191.

 Cullotta Law Offices‘ has the Medical and Legal Skills, Experience & Education.
 Not every Chicago Injury Lawyer in IL can say the same.

 We review and accept select cases from all cities in IL.
 These may include: the smallest cities in IL (population of 12) and largest cities in IL (Chicago, Aurora, Naperville, Rockford, Elgin, Waukegan).

 Serious injuries, Serious results

 September 29, 2020

-1. TENSION HEADACHES — Tension headaches feel like your head is being squeezed at your temples.
+A headache is a very common symptom of a traumatic brain injury (TBI).
+Read about different types and causes of headaches.
+1. Tension Headaches — Tension headaches feel like your head is being squeezed at your temples.
 Stress and depression often accompany tension headaches.
-2. Migraine or Neurovascular Headaches — Migraine headaches account for approximately 20 percent of post-traumatic headaches.
-Migraines are thought to be from changes in the blood flow […]
+2. Migraine or Neurovascular Headaches — […]

 May 10, 2020